sjet47/blog/content/posts/Linux/syscall_irl/index.md

 	ENDBR
 ```

-The `SYM_CODE_START` is a assembler annotation for interrupt handlers and similar where the calling convention is not the C one[^10], it defines `entry_SYSCALL_64` as a function-like symbol(address of some procedure) where CPU can jump to.
-In our case, it's the first code executed in the kernel space when syscall happens.
-The following is some compiler related stuff, which we will not discuss here.
+The `SYM_CODE_START` is a assembler annotation for interrupt handlers and similar where the calling convention is not the C one[^10].
+It defines `entry_SYSCALL_64` as a function-like symbol(i.e. the address of a procedure) that the CPU can jump to.
+In our case, this is the first code executed in kernel space when a system call occurs.
+The following lines are some compiler related details, which we will not discuss here.

 ```asm
 	swapgs
 ```

-The `GS` register is a limited form of segmentation register which only the base address(GSBase) is need to calculate the effective address[^11], just like a pointer to an array.
-So when read from `gs[:0x10]`, the actually address is `GSBase + 0x10`.
-In the file `arch/x86/asm/msr-index.h` we previously saw, there are two GSBase registers `MSR_GS_BASE` and `MSR_KERNEL_GS_BASE`. `GS` register use the value in `MSR_GS_BASE` as the GSBase, and `swapgs` will swap the value in `MSR_GS_BASE` and `MSR_KERNEL_GS_BASE`, which means change the value of GSBase.
-The `MSR_KERNEL_GS_BASE` stores the address of the kernel's per-CPU structure, so after `swapgs`, we can suddenly access some kernel data structure with `GS` register.
+The `gs` register is a limited form of segmentation register, where only the base address(GSBase) is needed to calculate the effective address[^11], similar to a pointer to an array.
+So, when reading from `gs[:0x10]`, the actual address is `GSBase + 0x10`.
+In the `arch/x86/asm/msr-index.h` file we saw earlier, there are two GSBase registers: `MSR_GS_BASE` and `MSR_KERNEL_GS_BASE`.
+The `gs` register uses the value in `MSR_GS_BASE` as the GSBase, and the `swapgs` instruction swaps the values in `MSR_GS_BASE` and `MSR_KERNEL_GS_BASE`, effectively changing the GSBase value.
+The `MSR_KERNEL_GS_BASE` stores the address of the kernel's per-CPU structure, so after the `swapgs` instruction, we can suddenly access some kernel data structures using the `gs` register.

 ```asm
 	/* tss.sp2 is scratch space. */
 	movq	%rsp, PER_CPU_VAR(cpu_tss_rw + TSS_sp2)
 ```

-Save the value in `rsp` register to a per CPU scratch space `tss.sp2`[^12], so we can use `rsp` for other purpose.
+Save the value in the `rsp` register to a per-CPU scratch space `tss.sp2`[^12], so that we can use the `rsp` register for other purposes.

 ```asm
 	SWITCH_TO_KERNEL_CR3 scratch_reg=%rsp
 ```

-This is another crucial part of the system call entry process: to switches the page table from the user-space page table to the kernel's page table. `CR3`[^13] is a control register that holds the physical address of the top-level page table (PML4 in x86_64).
-The `SWITCH_TO_KERNEL_CR3` is a macro that will clear `PTI_USER_PCID_BIT` and `PTI_USER_PGTABLE_BIT` to switch CR3 to kernel pagetables.
+This is another crucial part of the system call entry process: switching the pagetable from the userspace pagetable to the kernel's pagetable. `CR3`[^13] is a control register that holds the physical address of the top-level pagetable (PML4 in x86_64).
+The `SWITCH_TO_KERNEL_CR3` macro will clear the `PTI_USER_PCID_BIT` and `PTI_USER_PGTABLE_BIT` to switch the `CR3` register to the kernel's pagetables.

-You may wonder how could this code even be executed before switching address space, won't the address of the instruction be somewhere in userspace?
-Well, this behavior is exactly by design of how the kernel and userspace interaction is managed.
+You may wonder how could this code even be executed before switching the address space, won't the address of these instructions be somewhere in user address space?
+Well, this behavior is exactly by design in how the kernel and userspace interaction is managed.
 In x86_64 Linux, the virtual address space is typically split between userspace and kernel space[^14].
-The upper half (usually from 0xffff800000000000 and above) is always reserved for the kernel, and mapped to a portion of the kernel area.
-So some kernel code(including this syscall entry) do locate in the user address space and can be executed before and after switching to kernel pagetable, because they have the same virtual address in both user and kernel pagetable.
+The upper half (usually from `0xffff800000000000` and above) is always reserved for the kernel and mapped to a portion of the kernel area.
+This means some kernel code, including the syscall entry, is located in the user address space and can be executed before and after switching to the kernel pagetable, as they have the same virtual address in both user and kernel pagetable.

 ```asm
 	movq	PER_CPU_VAR(pcpu_hot + X86_top_of_stack), %rsp
 ```

-The `PER_CPU_VAR(pcpu_hot + X86_top_of_stack)` is where the per-CPU kernel stack located, by setting the stack pointer register `rsp` to it, we can use some stack related instructions like `push`, `pop` and `call` in the kernel space.
+The `PER_CPU_VAR(pcpu_hot + X86_top_of_stack)` expression gives the address of the per-CPU kernel stack.
+By setting the stack pointer register `rsp` to this address, we can now use stack-related instructions like `push`, `pop`, and `call` within the kernel space.

 ```asm
 	/* Construct struct pt_regs on stack */